-Disney Company and Price Waterhouse (now PwC), with assignments in Paris and London.
+Walt Disney Company and Price Waterhouse (now PwC), with assignments in Paris and London.
 Ms. Locklear has been recognized by the Healthcare Businesswoman's Association with the Luminary Award, an honor that underscores her dedication to fostering growth of other women's careers and her unwavering commitment to the healthcare industry.
 In addition to her professional career, Ms. Locklear serves on several philanthropic boards.
 She currently chairs the Board of Governors of the Gemological Institute of America and serves on the boards of Pacific Marine Mammal Center and the Orange County United Way, and is a member of the National Association of Corporate Directors.
 She holds and Bachelor of Science degree in plant science from the University of California, Davis, and an M.B.A. degree from the University of California, Irvine.
 She is a licensed Certified Public Accountant (inactive) and is a member of the American Institute of Certified Public Accountants, the California Society of CPAs, and Financial Executives International.

 Paul Lehr, J.D.
-(General Counsel and Secretary) joined Longeveron in 2016 and serves as General Counsel and Corporate Secretary as well as its International Executive Director, overseeing Longeveron's international efforts and programs.
+(General Counsel and Secretary) joined Longeveron in 2016 and serves as General Counsel and Corporate Secretary.
 Over the past 20 years, Mr. Lehr has held senior legal and executive positions in corporate, non-profit, and research settings.
-Mr. Lehr has also been an Executive Director of GroundUP Music, which organizes an annual music festival, since 2015.
+Mr. Lehr has also been the CEO of GroundUP Music Foundation, which organizes an annual music festival, since 2015.
 Mr. Lehr has also served since 2011 as CEO and co-founder of HeartGenomics, a biotech firm based on intellectual property Mr. Lehr licensed from the UM Miller School of Medicine.
 Mr. Lehr served as a law clerk for a United States Federal Judge and practiced law with experience in healthcare and business transactions and litigation at a leading Miami law firm for 5 years.
 Thereafter, Mr. Lehr focused his efforts in the cardiac rehabilitation field as President of a non-profit research foundation.
 With this research serving as the foundation of the for-profit arm of the cardiac rehabilitation program, Mr. Lehr negotiated a master franchise agreement with a leading Indian healthcare operator with 100+ facilities across India and the Middle East, then co-lead negotiations with the Centers for Medicare & Medicaid Services to successfully secure reimbursement of their residential intensive cardiac rehabilitation program.
 Mr. Lehr has held senior legal and executive positions in corporate as well as educational and not-for-profit settings.
-He earned his B.A. from Brown University, and his JD from University of Florida College of Law.
+He earned his B.A. from Brown University, and his J.D. with honors from University of Florida College of Law.

-Nataliya Agafanova, M.D.
-(Chief Medical Officer ("CMO")) joined Longeveron on July 24, 2023 and serves as CMO.
-Prior to her time at Longeveron, Dr. Agafonova served as Clinical Development Lead, Senior Medical Director, and Product Development Chair at Otsuka Pharmaceuticals from 2021 to 2023.
+Nataliya Agafonova, M.D.
+(Chief Medical Officer ("CMO")) joined Longeveron in the role of CMO on July 1, 2023.
+Before Longeveron, Dr. Agafonova served as Clinical Development Lead, Senior Medical Director, and Product Development Chair at Otsuka Pharmaceuticals from 2021 to 2023.
 Previously, she was the Clinical Development Lead and Senior Medical Director at Bristol-Myers Squibb.
 Dr. Agafonova previously held several senior leadership positions in clinical development and pharmacovigilance at Ardea Bioscience, Biogen, Amgen and Genzyme Corporation.
 She has extensive experience in therapeutic areas such as autoimmune, hematology, neuroscience, and oncology.
-Her cross-therapeutic expertise in drug development helped to bring several products to the U.S. and European Union markets.
+Her cross-therapeutic expertise in drug development helped to bring several products to the U.S. and EU markets.
 Prior to her industry experience, Dr. Agafonova served as a physician at the Ukrainian Research Institute of Oncology and Radiology.
 She earned her M.D. from the Ukrainian National Medical University and completed her internal medicine residency at Kharkov State University Hospital in Ukraine.